Closing the Gap in Tableau - The Journey From Unboxing to Making Every Employee a Data Ninja

 A Fortune 5 technology company asked Lab Zero to explore Tableau; a business intelligence tool for connecting to myriad data sources and creating advanced data visualizations.
 We built a reporting infrastructure for an organization with disparate data sources, and gained some insights on Tableau along the way.

 Users wanted a no-code option to access and visualize data.
 Our partner selected Tableau because it's used by other departments and it's cleared by security.
 Licenses are available, and there’s extensive training material available.
+We put one of our best full-stack developers on it, and we were off to the races.

 What We Learned